A Bayesian inference approach for determining player abilities in football: Top 10 results

 The ranking for ShotStop is made up completely from goalkeepers, a natural conclusion given the event type.
 Lewis tops the ranking, although he only played 1 game and has a much larger standard deviation than anyone else.
 The goalkeepers for Fulham (Stockdale and Stekelenburg) played roughly half the season each, both stopping shots well (and at a similar level) when playing, for this reason they feature higher in our rankings than the observed order (determined by the total shots stopped over the season) suggests.

-The top 10 for ChainEvents is similar in ways to that of GoalStop (table~\ref{tablegoal}).
+The top 10 for ChainEvents is similar in ways to that of GoalStop (presented in the main paper).
 It features a number of players with less playing time and therefore larger standard deviations.
 Whilst most of these players play a reasonable amount of time, from which to draw conclusions about their ability, the obvious outlier is Teixeira who played only 14 minutes (and has a very large standard deviation, comparatively).
 Again Suarez features highly in the rankings.
 The top 10 contains the \emph{creative} players for each team, with that player for the top teams all featuring, Silva - Manchester City, Coutinho - Liverpool, Hazard - Chelsea.
-When we showed this ranking to expert soccer analysts there was a consensus that the ordering made sense (with the obvious exception of Teixeira).
+When we showed this ranking to expert football analysts there was a consensus that the ordering made sense (with the obvious exception of Teixeira).

 The ranking for AntiPass consists of both defenders and defensive midfielders, both types of player whose job it is to disrupt play.
 Alcaraz and Kallstrom have comparatively larger standard deviations, but the remainder of the ranking appears sensible.
 The difference between successive rankings is small, and there is some suggestion that it is easier to distinguish between player attacking ability than player defensive ability (GoalStop, ShotStop, AntiPass).
-This would agree with some in the soccer community who view attacking as an individual ability, whereas defending is more of a team ability.
-Overall, all 4 of the rankings presented in this appendix appear largely sensible, and agree with expert soccer analysts views.
+This would agree with some in the football community who view attacking as an individual ability, whereas defending is more of a team ability.
+Overall, all 4 of the rankings presented in this appendix appear largely sensible and agree with expert football analysts views.